rofl0r/c-flod/readme.txt

 - bp soundmon
 - rob hubbard (only v1)
 - "fred editor" player
+- jochen hippel and COSO players.
+  (there are a few tunes (maybe 3-5 %) that are not working correctly. they dont work in uade/original flod either.)
 - pseudo barebone flashlib
 - libao and wave writer backends.